List of Zatch Bell! episodes

 Zatch Bell!, known formally by the Japanese title lit.
 "Golden Gash Bell!!" (金色のガッシュベル!!, Konjiki no Gash Bell!!), is an anime based on the manga series lit.
 "Golden Gash!!" (金色のガッシュ!!, Konjiki no Gash!!) by Makoto Raiku.
-The television series revolves around the eponymous character, a Mamodo who, along with his human partner Kiyo Takamine, partakes in a tournament that will decide the ruler of his realm, the Mamodo world.
+The television series revolves around the eponymous character Zatch Bell, a Mamodo who, along with his human partner Kiyo Takamine, partakes in a tournament that will decide the ruler of his realm, the Mamodo world.
 Unlike the manga, the anime ends in a cliffhanger with only two Mamodo remaining.
 The series was directed by Tetsuji Nakamura and Yukio Kaizawa, and produced by Toei Animation.

-The 150-episode series premiered on Japan's Fuji TV from April 6, 2003, to March 26, 2006, for three seasons.
+The series aired in Japan on Fuji Television and its affiliates from April 6, 2003, to March 26, 2006 for 150 episodes.
 The English dub of the series was released in North America by Viz Media.
 It began airing on March 5, 2005, on Cartoon Network's Toonami in the United States, and was rerun on the network's daytime scheduling block Miguzi between May 15, 2006, and August 4, 2006.
 The series also aired on YTV's Bionix in Canada starting September 9, 2005.
 Cartoon Network dropped the series after episode 77 on January 20, 2007, while YTV continued airing it until December 6, 2008, after two seasons.
-Except for the first four episodes (101-104), the third season was not dubbed in English.
+Except for the first four episodes (101-104), the third season was not dubbed in English as Viz's parent company Shogakukan, the publisher of the source manga, revoked its broadcasting rights.

 A total of ten theme music pieces are used for the episodes: three opening themes and seven closing themes in the original Japanese version; two opening and one ending theme in the English release.
 Several CDs containing the theme music and other tracks have been released by King Records.
 The series was released in fifty-one DVD compilations by Shogakukan between November 19, 2003, and March 7, 2007.
 As of July 2009, thirteen DVD compilations of the English adaption of the anime have been released by Viz Media between November 8, 2005, and December 4, 2007.

 Series overview

+The "seasons" that compromise the episode list correspond to the Japanese video releases by Shogakukan.
+In Japan Zatch Bell! aired continuously year-round with regular preemptions for sporting events and television specials taking place, not split into standard seasonal cycles.